Anarchism in the United States: Early anarcho-communism

 Another anarcho-communist journal called The Firebrand later appeared in the United States.
 Most anarchist publications in the United States were in Yiddish, German, or Russian, but Free Society was published in English, permitting the dissemination of anarchist communist thought to English-speaking populations in the United States.
 Around that time these American anarcho-communist sectors entered in debate with the individualist anarchist group around Benjamin Tucker.
-Encouraged by news of labor struggles and industrial disputes in the United States, the German anarchist Johann Most emigrated to the USA upon his release from prison in 1882.
+Encouraged by news of labor struggles and industrial disputes in the United States, the German anarchist Johann Most emigrated to the US upon his release from prison in 1882.
 He promptly began agitating in his adopted land among other German émigrés.
 Among his associates was August Spies, one of the anarchists hanged for conspiracy in the Haymarket Square bombing, whose desk police found to contain an 1884 letter from Most promising a shipment of "medicine," his code word for dynamite.
 Most was famous for stating the concept of the propaganda of the deed, namely that "[t]he existing system will be quickest and most radically overthrown by the annihilation of its exponents.
 Therefore, massacres of the enemies of the people must be set in motion."
 Most is best known for a pamphlet published in 1885: The Science of Revolutionary Warfare, a how-to manual on the subject of bomb-making which earned the author the moniker "Dynamost".
 He acquired his knowledge of explosives while working at an explosives plant in New Jersey.
 Most was described as "the most vilified social radical" of his time, a man whose profuse advocacy of social unrest and fascination with dramatic destruction eventually led Emma Goldman to denounce him as a recognized authoritarian.

 A gifted orator, Most propagated these ideas throughout Marxist and anarchist circles in the United States and attracted many adherents, most notably Emma Goldman and Alexander Berkman.
 In February 1888 Berkman left for the United States from his native Russia.
 Soon after his arrival in New York City, Berkman became an anarchist through his involvement with groups that had formed to campaign to free the men convicted of the 1886 Haymarket bombing.
 He, as well as Goldman, soon came under the influence of Johann Most, the best-known anarchist in the United States, and an advocate of propaganda of the deed—attentat, or violence carried out to encourage the masses to revolt.
 Berkman became a typesetter for Most's newspaper Freiheit.